 Honestly, you don't have many options to deal with Navient student loans that are private.

-You can ask Navient for an interest rate reduction payment plan.
-But all that does is cause you to keep paying towards a debt that's doing nothing but growing.
+You can ask Navient for a forbearance or an interest rate reduction payment plan.
+But all that does is cause you and your cosigner to keep paying towards a debt that's doing nothing but growing.

 Sure, those payments protect your credit score from taking a hit.
 But the balance is going nowhere but up.